mittagessen/kraken/README.rst

 Related Software
 ================

-These days kraken is quite closely linked to the `escriptorium
+These days kraken is quite closely linked to the `eScriptorium
-<https://escriptorium.fr>`_ project developed in the same eScripta research
+<https://gitlab.com/scripta/escriptorium/>`_ project developed in the same eScripta research
 group. eScriptorium provides a user-friendly interface for annotating data, training models, and inference (but also much more).
 There is a `gitter channel
 <https://gitter.im/escripta/escriptorium>`_ that is mostly intended for